RolandChristensen/developer-journal/_drafts/git.md

  cypress/e2e/test-querying-page.cy.js | 3 +++
  1 file changed, 3 insertions(+)
 ```
-3. `$ git log` to see the changes on the main branch now include the changes we made on the branch.
+3. `git log` to see the changes on the main branch now include the changes we made on the branch.

 ## Deleting Branches
 Once you have merged or decided you will not accept the changes made on a branch you will want to delete them to clean up.